"People start to heal the moment they feel heard "

 I am mindful new and old clients can experience shyness or anxiety in the initial days of counselling and sometimes ongoing.
 These symptoms are uncomfortable, distracting and may escalate.
 Ollie is a 9 year old Cavoodle.
-He is our resident emotional support dog (emotional support animal, EMA).
+He is our resident emotional support buddy (emotional support animal, EMA).
 In his innate way Ollie provides comfort and affection to all.
 Ollie is a natural at easing feelings of stress and anxiety.
-Ethically Ollie is allowed to enter or exit the space as he needs to.
+We practice ethical treatment of Ollie, as such, we like to think of his service being free-range.
+Ollie is allowed to enter or exit the space as he needs to.
 Providing Ollie with a free-range working experience is at the top of our animal-care priorities.
 ESA dogs are known to support people through depression, anxiety, nervous dysregulation and other medical conditions, but this does not mean that the animal is specifically trained to do so.
 Emotional Support Animals are not recognized under Australian law ... ssshhh !!! ...
 Ollie doesn't know this!
-Nor does he know he's rockin the perfect Rod Stewart-do.

 Developing therapeutic safety and unconditional positive regard commences the moment we meet.
 Your safety and wellbeing are a priority.
 The quality of our connection is one of the most Important elements of the therapeutic process.
 Here, you progress at your pace.
 You explore, express, process and integrate how you want.
 The depth of your inner work occurs at a subconscious level therefore not dependent necessarily on higher order thinking and talking.
 My task is to companion you as you journey towards your personal discovery and growth.
 By increasing your awareness, recognising your forgotten strengths, and fine-tuning your problem solving skills you will be better able to move forward and to make desired changes which lead to living a more satisfied life.
 The process is natural.